wyz960521/tesa/README.md

 $ ./tesa -i example -L 14 -U 16
 ```

 `L` and `U` are lower and upper length of segments during two-stage alignment separately.
 This is useful when the accurate length is not known in advance.
-We sort the top `n` closures under each specific length in the increasing order of their P-values and save the top `o` closures in the `'.closures'` file.
+We sort the top `n` closures under each specific length in the increasing order of their *P*-values and save the top `o` closures in the `'.closures'` file.
 Especially, when the input value of `L` equals to `U`, it is equivalent to finding motifs in a specific length.
 For example, `'./tesa -i example -L 14 -U 14'` is equivalent to `'./tesa -i example -l 14'`.

 ## Running TESA using an input file with sequencing coverage